CompuTec/computec-docs/docs/pdc/user-guide/task-activities/overview.md

 ![Recorded Values for Resource](./media/task-activities/recorded-values-for-resource.webp)

-In the screenshot below, we can see the recorded value from our example:
+Below is an example of a recorded value:

 ![Resource PDC Recorded Value](./media/task-activities/resource-pdc-recorded-value.webp)

 ### Item Details

 Item Details are displayed here.

-Current values can be recorded against original values (in a similar way as in Operation Properties or Resource Properties).
+Current values can be recorded against original values similar to how operation properties or resource properties are recorded.

-You can set the order of the records by desired value (e.g., Property Name).
+You can set the order of the records based on a desired value (e.g., Property Name).

 ![Item Details](./media/task-activities/pdc-item-details.webp)